arnabsarker/Do-Re-Pi/README.md

 __The Hardware__

 The hardware for the Pi involved attaching the pins from the Pi onto a breadboard, and then constructing several circuits in parallel, with inputs going into specific pins on the Pi, so we could identify them in our code.
 Each of these circuits used a button which was connected to ground in such a way that whenever the button was pressed, the input for that part of the circuit would be grounded.
 We could then figure out what a user's input was based on which input had 0V as its value.
+The final product is shown below.

+![Alt text] (Pi_Image.jpg)